Put flu season prep on your summer calendar

 Why prepare NOW

-Peak flu shot season may not start for a month or two.
-But you should prepare NOW to:
+While peak flu shot season is a few months away, you should prepare NOW to:

 - Have on hand all the supplies you need